-Procreate 5.2 just got 3D painting, and it's fantastic.
-This is an amazing update to what is already one of best painting apps on iPad.
+Procreate 5.3's 3D painting update is fantastic.
 This update's biggest addition is the ability to take 3D models and use all the Procreate brushes, tools and effects right there on a 3D model, on your iPad.
 But it's so much more.

 The app comes with a few 3D samples to allow you to get going the second you download the app, but the real power comes when you realise that you can take your own models from programs like ZBrush, Blender, Maya and even models created on the iPad with apps like Nomad Sculpt and Forger app.

 Models have to be unwrapped and have UV coordinates, which is how textures are applied to models in 3D.
 There is one fly in the ointment for iPad sculptors, which is that there aren’t many ways to create UV coordinates on an iPad (Forger App has some basic tools) and you have to resort to a desktop program like Blender to create them.

 Procreate 5.3 review: The painting experience

 The 3D painting process is very easy to learn.
 In fact, as long as you already know how to use Procreate there isn’t actually anything much new to get to grips with.
 That's the beauty of this update, you can use your existing skills and workflow, but now in 3D.

 You begin by importing the model you want to paint.
 It has layers in the same way a flat document does.
 If the model has separate parts you can tap the part you want to paint on, and off you go.
 There are sub-layers for roughness and 'metalness', which simply means you can enhance your painting with reflectivity and decide how much your material needs to look like metal.